KyhleOhlinger/ohlinger.co/_posts/2021-07-14-setting-goals.markdown

 ---
-layout: post
 title: Setting Goals for Work
+author: kyhle
 date: 2021-07-14 12:00:00 +0200
-img: goals.jpg # Add image post (optional)
+categories: [InfoSec, Non-Technical]
 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
-tags: [InfoSec, Non-Technical]
+image:
+  path: /assets/img/goals.jpg
+  width: 800
+  height: 500

 ---

 We have already passed the half way mark for the year, and every quarter I review the previous goals that I set for myself in a work oriented fashion, and set new ones for the next quarter.
 This post is meant as a starting point for anyone who may be newer to thinking about progressing their career in a more concise manner.